-Our tradition has been to win with honor, to develop young people of character, that our community has pride in, on and off the field.
+Our tradition has been to win with honor and to develop young people of character who our community can have pride in on and off the field.
 We desire to win, but only with honor to our athletes, our schools and our community.
 Such a tradition is worthy of the best efforts of all concerned.

 It will not be easy to contribute to such a great athletic tradition.
-When you wear the colors of Black and Orange, we assume that you not only understand our traditions, but also are willing to assume the responsibilities that go with them.
+When you wear the colors of Cardinal Red and Gray, we assume that you not only understand our traditions, but also are willing to assume the responsibilities that go with them.
 However, the contributions you make should be a satisfying accomplishment to you and your family and our community.
-Whether right or wrong, society holds athletes in esteem and your behavior at all times is under scrutiny.
+Whether right or wrong, society holds athletes in high esteem and your behavior at all times is under scrutiny.